scaleoutsystems/fedn/examples/welding-defect-detection/README.md

+   **Note:**

+   **One of the dependencies in this example has an APGL license.
+This dependy is used in this particular example and not in FEDn in general.**

-   **Note: If you are new to FEDn, we recommend that you start with the MNIST-Pytorch example instead: https://github.com/scaleoutsystems/fedn/tree/master/examples/mnist-pytorch**
+   **If you are new to FEDn, we recommend that you start with the MNIST-Pytorch example instead: https://github.com/scaleoutsystems/fedn/tree/master/examples/mnist-pytorch**

 # Welding Defect Object Detection Example